Responsible and resilient business

 Communities

 Our Political and Community Engagement Toolkit helps our teams to consistently engage a wide range of stakeholders in the planning process and to use research to understand local needs and priorities.
+Our Community Communication Plan provides a step-by-step framework for our regional businesses to communicate with the community and prospective buyers throughout the lifecycle of a development.

 Our Engagement Academy gives our land and planning and technical teams the skills, knowledge and confidence to run best practice engagement processes.
 The training covers the planning process, the roles and responsibilities of local planning authorities and their members, legal requirements, the purpose of engagement, how to deal with difficult issues and questions and a range of other topics.
 It includes role play exercises to help colleagues practise engagement techniques.